A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Relevant issues for the proposal of methodological guidelines

 \item \textbf{Noisy functions:} finally, noise is another important factor that has not been widely considered in the literature.
 However, this is changing recently in several recent benchmarks that also consider this issue.
-These benchmarks, such as the BBOB benchmark \citep{Finck2010}, explicitly include functions with different degrees of noise that resemble real-world scenarios in which noise can be a very important issue.
-Despite this recent interest, very few studies have hitherto dealt with noisy functions \citep{lit_noisy}. \end{itemize}
+These benchmarks, such as the BBOB \cite{Finck2010} or the Nevergrad \cite{nevergrad} benchmarks, explicitly include functions with different degrees of noise that resemble real-world scenarios in which noise can be a very important issue.
+Despite this recent interest, very few studies have hitherto dealt with noisy functions \citep{lit_noisy,Jin2005}. \end{itemize}